SevenOutman/SevenOutman/README.md

 ### Hi there 👋

-This is Doma, front-end developer at HYEPRS Inc.
+This is Doma, front-end developer at HYPERS Inc.

 I'm currently: